Overview

 }'

-When receiving status updates (See for more on payment status update), the metadata field will be in the payload.
-This way, you can easily match a new status for an order to an internal user, e.g., fulfill the order more quickly.
+When receiving status updates (See payment status details), the metadata field will be included in the payload.
+This allows you to easily match a new Order status to an internal user - for example, to fulfill orders more quickly.